AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-03-28-ES6#2-arrow-function-and-default-arguments.md

 ```

-The problem in this case is that the first `this` is bound to the `const box` but the second one, inside the `setTimeout` will be set to the `Window object`, trowing this error:
+The problem in this case is that the first `this` is bound to the `const box` but the second one, inside the `setTimeout` will be set to the Window object, trowing this error:

 ``` javascript
 Uncaught TypeError: cannot read property "toggle" of undefined